Tunable non-Markovian dynamics in a collision model: an application to coherent transport: The model

-all the interactions in the model up to now are fundamentally of the same type.
+all the interactions in the model up to now are fundamentally of the same type. {However, we prefer to maintain a continuous description in time for the chain and reservoir interactions to avoid introducing temporal order into the pairwise interactions between their qubits.}

-\subparagraph{Non-Markovianity.} Since all the interactions considered are unitary and the same reservoir qubits keep interacting with the chain, the model is intrinsically non-Markovian.
-Unlike other non-Markovian collision models where the reservoir qubits that have interacted with the system are discarded at some point \cite{ciccarello_collision-model-based_2013,mccloskey_non-markovianity_2014,kretschmer_collision_2016,man_temperature_2018,saha_quantum_2024}, we control the \textit{degree} of non-Markovianity of the model by applying a \textit{quantum depolarising channel} to the reservoir qubits after each collision.
-This allows us to vary the degree of non-Markovianity in a \textit{fixed} and \textit{rigid} environment.
+Since all the interactions considered {so far} are unitary and the same reservoir qubits keep interacting with the chain, the model is intrinsically non-Markovian.
+Unlike other non-Markovian collision models where the reservoir qubits that have interacted with the system are discarded at some point \cite{ciccarello_collision-model-based_2013,mccloskey_non-markovianity_2014,kretschmer_collision_2016,man_temperature_2018,saha_quantum_2024}, we {propose to} control the \textit{degree} of non-Markovianity of the model by applying a \textit{quantum depolarising channel} to the {\textit{fixed} and \textit{rigid}} reservoir qubits after each collision.
 If $\rho_{CR}$ is the state of chain+reservoir, the depolarising channel for a single reservoir qubit can be expressed as:

 where $\hat{K}_i^m$ are the Kraus operators $\hat{K}_0^m \coloneqq \sqrt{1-3\Omega/4}\,\mathbb{I}_m$, $\hat{K}_1^m \coloneqq \sqrt{\Omega/4}\,\hat{\mathcal{X}}_m$, $\hat{K}_2^m \coloneqq \sqrt{\Omega/4}\,\hat{\mathcal{Y}}_m$, $\hat{K}_3^m \coloneqq \sqrt{\Omega/4}\,\hat{\mathcal{Z}}_m$, and $0\leq\Omega\leq 1$.
 Since the $\hat{K}_i^m$ for different $m$ commute, the order in which they are applied is irrelevant.